jpedro/jpedro.github.io/bash-dispatch.md

 ```

 As you add more functionality, the case list becomes longer to maintain
 and it gets hard to add nested commands.
-Some nested commands might accept
+Some nested commands might
-values that can also be `--flag`s.
+accept values that can also be `--flag`s.
 So for a command like:

     please list --repos

 one would need to check not only `$1` but `$2`.
-Or use a 2nd case inside the
+Or use a 2nd case inside
-`cmd.list` function.
+the `cmd.list` function.
+And `--repos` is a valid direcotry name.

 ## Enter dispatch

-Lately, I'm using a `dispatch` function that tries to find the subcommand from
+Lately, I'm using a `dispatch` function that tries to find the
-declared functions with a known prefix:
+subcommand from the declared functions, with a known prefix:

 ```bash